My ego is not cool with me admitting this, but it’s happening anyway: I did not finish my degree.

-Old school scholars among others would wholeheartedly agree.
-And daydreaming of how it would feel to walk the stage in a cap and gown for commencement does give me the goosebumps.
+Old school scholars might wholeheartedly agree.
+And daydreaming of how it would feel to walk the stage in a cap and gown for commencement does have an air of appeal.

 But will taking that walk help me get better, or feel better?
-As I wrote about in a recent newsletter (sign up below) it’s important I know the difference and act accordingly.
+As I wrote about in a recent newsletter it’s important I know the difference and act accordingly.

 Am I just doing what 20-something me was doing, chasing societal acceptance, status and a semblance of self-love?
 Or do I genuinely think getting a degree will help me?

 Thinking about the end result feels good, but what about all the in-between?
 Will writing essay after essay, trying to please professors who have no inkling of understanding about the inner workings of me, serve me?

 What I remember vividly about college is being unhappy.
 And while it’s true us humans have a propensity for revisiting the negative over the positive (blame your amygdala) I have to be real: